-Author of Strata Online
+Author of Dungeons of Strata

 G.D.
 Penman is the author of the Witch of Empire series, the ghostwriter of more than 50 books and a freelance games designer; most recently prodding sleeping gods in Whispers of the Green, rewriting history in Consortium’s time travel campaign, bringing some golden-age class to the superheroes of Empowered and injecting the Swarm and Aqua factions with new life in Era: Survival.

 Strata Online is his first LitRPG, but judging by the folders of unused setting materials and RPG mechanics trying to burst out of his closet, it certainly won’t be his last.
 He is a veteran of the battlefields of Azeroth, The Northern Realms, Lordran, Tamriel and Thedas, but he left his heart in Baldur’s Gate.